-Was not God able to deliver Paul from these afflictions, as well as those from which he had been freed ?---Certainly.
+Was not God able to deliver Paul from these afflictions, as well as those from which he had been freed?-Certainly.
 But it was not His plan.'
 It would not have been for the best good of all concerned, and therefore he must rather glory in his infirmities, that the power of Christ might be manifested upon him.
 There are many things God can do which for some good and wise purpose He does not do.
-We must pray according to God's will, simply to make humanity superstinot according to His power.
-If we tious, and cause them to worship pray according to His power, we their fellow-men.
-God does not might pray for all men to be in- hear and answer praver to make stantly healed, for He has the money and glory for man.
-If these power to do it; but when we pray things lurk in our hearts. the anaccording to His will, we leave it for infinite wisdom to guide and direct the answer to our prayer.
+We must pray according to God's will, not according to His power.
+If we pray according to His power, we might pray for all men to be instantly healed, for He has the power to do it: but when we pray according to His will, we leave it for infinite wisdom to guide and direct the answer to our prayer.
 Prayer will not change the purpose of God, but it often changes the plan of man.
 Paul prayed three times about his thorn in the flesh, and the answer to his praver was not deliverance, but a promise of grace to sustain him in the suffering and hardship that would result from his affliction.
-The Lord always answers our prayers; sometimes He answers "Yes." sometimes "No." No loving parent would answer yes to the child's self-destroving request; so God can the words in which we pray.
+The Lord always answers our prayers; sometimes He answers "Yes," sometimes "No." No loving parent would answer yes to the child's self-destroving request; so God can the words in which we pray.
 He refuses to answer us as we pray, because of His love for us.